 Why Jigs and Fixtures are used?

-Maintaining the same quality of all production parts are getting very difficult.
-That’s where jig and fixtures came into rescue.
+Maintaining the same quality of all production parts is getting very difficult.
+That’s where jig and fixtures came to the rescue.
 Whenever there is a need for repeatability and interchangeability of parts in the mass production system, Jigs and fixtures are the most economical way to ensure precise and quality parts.

 Definition Of Jig